TN 3 (07-10)

 Advise the claimant that the ALJ will decide whether to grant an extension for filing the hearing request.
 (See HALLEX I-2-4-15).

 For paper cases, obtain a new paper application only if the claimant alleges a worsening condition or an additional impairment.
 Forward the new application to the ALJ with the HA 501-U5.
-Input the new claim on the Modernized Development Worksheet (MDW) to show the new initial claim is pending at the Office of Disability Adjudication and Review (ODAR).
-Advise ODAR to return the new claim to the field office if the ALJ dismisses the hearing request so that the new claim can be pursued.
+Input the new claim on the Modernized Development Worksheet (MDW) to show the new initial claim is pending at the Office of Hearings Operations (OHO).
+Advise OHO to return the new claim to the field office if the ALJ dismisses the hearing request so that the new claim can be pursued.
 See GN 03103.220 for more information on hearing dismissal.

 For the electronic process see: